kearaharrington/Face2Face/readme.md

 - [ ] make chatrooms private
 - [ ] view all live video chats
 - [ ] save video chat history to database
+- [ ] add feature to chatroom/create page to filter out chatrooms the logged in user created or that they are already a member of

 ```